cd4u2b0z/cd4u2b0z/README.md

 # Cdubz

 **`Tinkerer`**
 Self-taught and relentlessly curious.
-  I run Arch Linux/NixOS with Hyprland, favor raw config over templates, and prefer understanding systems from first principles.
+I favor raw config over templates and like understanding systems from first principles.

-  I’m drawn to the deep end: desktop ricing, game modding, terminal experiments, and full-stack system provisioning.
+  I’m into desktop customization, game modding, terminal experiments, and rebuilding systems to understand how they work.
-  If it can be disassembled, themed, optimized, or rebuilt, I’m already halfway through doing it.

 ---